Silversea’s New Itineraries for 2025 and 2026 Introduce Dozens of Intriguing New Ports

 Trois-Îlets, Martinique

 This Caribbean island has a nearly perfect temperature, with averages of 79.
-Besides its weather, it also boast rich soil, conducive to morning glories and sea grapes at lower elevations, continuing with orchids and ferns at the next of its four climate zones, a virgin forest at about 1,500 feet and topping out with growth stunted by long-ago volcanic activity.
+Besides its weather, it also boasts rich soil, conducive to morning glories and sea grapes at lower elevations, continuing with orchids and ferns at the next of its four climate zones, a virgin forest at about 1,500 feet and topping out with growth stunted by long-ago volcanic activity.
 This is an overseas territorial collectivity of France, which means French is the official language.
 Trois-Îlets was once the home of Joséphine, consort of Napoleon.
 Her story is recounted in the Pagerie Museum, where she was born and raised.

 Robe, Australia